No products in the cart.

 Remove all the weeds or debris from the area where you plan to plant seeds.
 Then loosen the soil with the garden fork and add your soil amendments as needed.

 You may find that some seeds need to be softened in the water while others need to be sacrificed by rubbing them with fine sandpaper.
-Then you have perennial plants like milkweed needing a cold/moist period before seeds germinate.
+Then, perennial plants like milkweed need a cold/moist period before seeds germinate.

 Planting Seeds